COVID-19 Information for the Grand Haven Area

 Please check with local, state, and federal government as well as the county health department websites to help stay informed.

-Michigan Department of Health and Human Services Hospitals and Centers Staff (September 14, 2020)
+4.Mandatory Testing for Michigan Department of Health and Human Services Hospitals and Centers Staff (September 14, 2020)

 4.)
 Is the Pier, Lighthouse and Boardwalk open?
-Yes, these are all open to the public with CDC guidelines (masks are to be worn when you cannot social distance) though the Pier sometimes is closed due to unforeseen weather conditions such as high winds and water.
+Yes, these are all open to the public.
+The Pier is closed (on rare occasion) due to unforeseen weather conditions such as high winds and water or emergency rescue situations.